 The median annual wages for opticians in the top industries in which they work are as follows:

 |Health and personal care stores||$37,610|

 |Offices of optometrists||$35,590|

 Opticians employed in retail settings may be required to work evenings and weekends.
 Most opticians work full time, although part-time opportunities also are available.

 Employment of opticians is projected to grow 7 percent over the next ten years, faster than the average for all occupations.

 The growth in the older population is anticipated to lead to greater demand for eye care services.
 Because people usually have eye problems more frequently as they age, the need for opticians is likely to grow with the increase in the number of older people.

 Increasing rates of chronic diseases such as diabetes also may increase demand for opticianry services because some chronic diseases cause vision problems.
 Additional opticians will be needed to fill prescriptions for corrective eyewear for individuals with conditions that damage their eyesight.

 However, employment growth is expected to be constrained by increases in productivity that will allow a given number of opticians to serve more customers.

-Having an associate’s degree from an accredited program and ABO and NCLE certifications may improve an applicant’s job prospects.
+Having an associate's degree from an accredited program and American Board of Opticianry (ABO) and National Contact Lens Examiners (NCLE) certifications may improve an applicant's job prospects.